apiato/documentation/docs/contribution-guide.md

 [(apiato/documentation)](https://github.com/apiato/documentation), in the `docs/` folder.

-All you have to do is navigate to `docs/` folder, find the markdown `.md` file that you want to update *(all files are named as they are in the site menu)*, update or add the text, the commit.
+All you have to do is navigate to `docs/` folder, find the markdown `.md` file that you want to update *(all files are named as they are in the site menu)*, update or add the text, then commit.

 > You do not need to build the site locally.
 Just edit the markdown files and submit your PR.
 GitHub will build the site for us.